markjpjones/projects/indeed salary analysis/README.md

 ---

-## Directions

-In this project you will be leveraging a variety of skills.
-The first will be to use the web-scraping and/or API techniques you've learned to collect data on data jobs from Indeed.com or another aggregator.
-Once you have collected and cleaned the data, you will use it to answer the two questions described above.

 ### Factors that impact salary

 To predict salary the most appropriate approach would be a regression model.
 Here instead we just want to estimate which factors (like location, job title, job level, industry sector) lead to high or low salary and work with a classification model.
 To do so, split the salary into two groups of high and low salary, for example by choosing the median salary as a threshold (in principle you could choose any single or multiple splitting points).

-Use all the skills you have learned so far to build a predictive model.
-Whatever you decide to use, the most important thing is to justify your choices and interpret your results. *Communication of your process is key.* Note that most listings **DO NOT** come with salary information.
-You'll need to be able to extrapolate or predict the expected salaries for these listings.

 #### Model evaluation: